 Cash and Cash Equivalents include short-term highly liquid investments that are readily convertible to known amounts of cash and have original maturities of three months or less from the date of purchase.
-Cash and Cash Equivalents are primarily held at four major financial institutions.
-Also included in Cash and Cash Equivalents are amounts held in bank accounts that are subject to advance notification to withdraw, which totaled \$0.6 million and \$41.2 million as of December 31, 2022 and 2021, respectively.
+Cash and Cash Equivalents are maintained in U.S. and non-U.S. bank accounts and are held at six financial institutions.
+Also included in Cash and Cash Equivalents are amounts held in bank accounts that are subject to advance notification to withdraw, which totaled \$9.2 million and \$0.6 million as of December 31, 2023 and 2022, respectively.